About this project

-Using the info from Meyer's online catalogue, giving only indexes, proved to be particularly arduous in many instances, especially with manuscripts containing many anonymous entries, due to the fact that in the web-based version the entries are only numbered sequentially without any reference to page number.
+Using the indexes of Meyer's online catalogue that gives only a numbering of the pieces, i.e without the consultation of the four printed volumes, proved to be particularly arduous in more than one instance, especially with manuscripts containing many anonymous entries, due to the fact that in the web-based version the entries are only numbered sequentially without any reference to page number.
 An example is D-LEmII.6.24.
 Meyer's sequential entries are compared with the contents list to find the corresponding pieces.
 In this database, Meyer's number is reported among the concordances between parentheses (e.g. #214).
 In many cases, (small) jumps in the numbering were encountered.

 Since the database was meant initially as a private document, it is possible that sources are still named differently (e.g. .
 'Reynaud' and 'F-Aix' had been used for the same manuscript for a long time).
 Also some of the sources names were abbreviated ad-hoc, for ease of use.
 The private use is also reflected in the fact that only, with some exceptions, works for solo lute were considered.
 At the moment this database was made available on the web, data are presented for over 530 sources, where for some the list may be incomplete while taken from another source.

 These 'inconsistences' are all part of future work, requiring listing the sources with their canonical references systematically, while works for chamber music with lute may be added later on.
 We appreciate every constructive help!